BDAthlon/2017-Salis_Lab-2/README.md

 # License

-This is openly distributed under MIT License.
+Circuit Globs is openly distributed under MIT License.
 See LICENSE file present with this repository for more details.

 # Authors
 Ayaan Hossain (auh57@psu.edu)